What can I try if I'm having trouble with WordPress?

 - Click on "Save Settings"

-Now, you should be able to post to your WordPress account without any issues, however, if you’re still not able to do so, please contact our support team by creating a support ticket here.
+Now, you should be able to post to your WordPress account without any issues, however, if you’re still unable to do so, please contact our Support team by creating a ticket here.

 Is your xmlrpc.php is accepting POSTs?

 This is the page that Sendible uses to communicate with when posting to a WordPress blog.
 To do this, use the same URL for your WordPress site, but instead of /wp-login, you add ‘/xmlrpc.php’ i.e. http://www.yourwebsite.com/xmlrpc.php’.

 You should see one of these messages: